msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 At this point I knew about 3500 words (from my core 6k deck), and already knew about ~1000 Kanji (from the kanji deck), and was about half way through genki two.
 When I had crunched the numbers what I needed to do was learn ~500 words a month, 2 grammar chapters a week, as much listening and reading as I could do every day.

 So I signed up.
 I had about 5 months to cram as much Japanese knowledge into my brain.
 I had my plan, I was ready.
 Many of coworkers who had previously failed the JLPT N2 told me it was an impossible task to pass the N2 in such a short period of time and that added more fuel to the fire.
-I did what a called "rage studying" a level a zen that can only be achieved when trying to prove all the haters wrong.
+I did what a called "rage studying" a level a zen that can only be achieved when trying to *"prove all the haters wrong"*.

+These next 5 months studied probably the hardest I ever did in my life.
+Every single Japanese word that was spoken at work I listened like they whispering the answer to the JLPT test questions themselves.
+I was using Anki so much I started to dream in flash cards.
+I studied so much grammar that it would make my Elementary school french teacher proud.
+Basically **every waking moment was studying Japanese**.

 ## Stage 4 - Okinawa - the finalest frontier!?!?
 (1.5 - 2 years)